Raidriar796/NixOS-Resonite-Headless/README.md

    - `rm configuration.nix`
    - `wget https://raw.githubusercontent.com/Raidriar796/NixOS-Resonite-Headless/main/configuration.nix`

 2. Make initial changes to the config.
-The config is setup to work without any extra work however you may want to make your own changes, such as renaming the non root user.
+The config is setup to work without any extra changes however you may want to make your own changes for your specific case, such as renaming the non root user or installing extra packages.
 You can edit the config by running:
    - `sudo nano /etc/nixos/configuration.nix`

+3. Test the config by running:
+   - `sudo nixos-rebuild test`

 4. Rebuild and restart the system with the following:
    - `sudo nixos-rebuild boot`